-Well, this mediocre mid-2000’s Cleveland Indians player carries a lot of significance for me.
-We are talking Rocky-Balboa-like significance and everyone knows how much those movies mean to myself and my family.
+Well, this mediocre mid-2000s Cleveland Indians player carries a lot of significance for me.
+We are talking Rocky-Balboa-like significance and everyone knows how much those movies mean to me and my family.

 In these past few days, I’ve had the opportunity to do a lot of soul-searching.
 I had surgery on my left shoulder making even writing this article like going through a maze with a sling of sorts.
 However, I’m not looking for sympathy or anything like that because frankly, I’ve gotten enough from my wonderful family and friends…

 Honestly, every person has that memory from the past that sticks with them.
 Now, this isn’t in reference to something giant and worldly but more so a memory that carries nuance to the individual.
 Something that if you went and asked a person walking across the street, they would shrug shoulders because it means very little to them.